Lonerism: Track listing

 † The iTunes version has "Led Zeppelin" as the 10th of its 13 tracks; placed between "Elephant" and "She Just Won't Believe Me".
-It is also available with the deluxe edition of Lonerism on 7" vinyl.
+It is also available with the deluxe edition of Lonerism on 7-inch vinyl.

-† "Beverly Laurel" is available with the deluxe edition of Lonerism on 7" vinyl.
+† "Beverly Laurel" is available with the deluxe edition of Lonerism on 7-inch vinyl.
 It is also available for streaming on Spotify and Apple Music.